 Sound and Music

 We have an amazing library of nearly 20,000 songs and sound effects available on the network.
-Go to Finder > Go > Connect To Server…, then type in smb://125-v02-001 and press Connect.
-It will list off the available network drives and add Student_Resources.
+Go to the explorer and scroll down to My PC and select the “Public” drive.
 This is where you can find the project instructions and examples.
-You will navigate to Student_Resources > Course Resources > Computers > Misc Resources > Audio Stuff.
+You will navigate to Course Resources > Computers > Misc Resources > Audio Stuff.
 Hold the ALT key and drag the folder to your computer to create a shortcut (NOT A COPY).
 Parse through the many folders, and when you find a sound you’d like to use, copy it to the project folder on your computer’s hard drive (do not drag it directly into your project!).
 You can also pull sounds from Youtube and other streaming sites using a downloader like www.fastconverter.net (slow but full 1080p) or iyoutubetomp4.com (fast but only 720p), but be sure you are only doing so under Fair Use.

 Free Music Archive: another Royalty Free music site

 CC Mixter: All Creative Commons music site